 First, identify the Spearhead and steep rock face to its right.
 No matter the approach, you'll eventually need to scale this wall to reach the lake, located just behind it.

 Orient yourself accordingly and look for the clearest path.
 The seemingly smooth terrain ahead is in fact quite uneven - take no footstep for granted.
 Favor rock slabs, the tundra's most reliable and eco-sensitive footing.

-Head southwest toward the Spearhead and rock face at its western base.
+Head SW toward the Spearhead and rock face at its western base.
 Select the most favorable pitch up this wall.
-The most direct route crests at approximately 6.0 miles (11,613') and drops through talus field to the northeast shore of Frozen Lake (6.05 miles : 11,578').
+The most direct route crests at approximately 6.0 miles (11,613') and drops through talus to the NE shore of Frozen Lake (6.05 miles : 11,578').

-Frozen Lake's rocky shoreline is hardly welcoming, but does have many sheltered nooks and high perches.
-Scramble over the south shore for the most complete views of the lake and valley below.
+Frozen Lake's shore is rocky and scrambling can be tedious, but there are many sheltered nooks and high perches worth reaching.
+Scramble over the south shore for views across the lake and down Glacier Gorge.